 The mission of the LynLake Business Association is to serve as a forum for the businesses and residents of this area and to play an active role in its revitalization.

-The LLBA has hired an accessibility expert, Julee Quarvee-Peterson to survey every parking lot in the Lyn Lake district in order to inform business and property owners of their compliance with current ADA requirements.
-The survey is almost complete and the results will be shared with all businesses early this spring.
+The LLBA hired an accessibility expert, Julee Quarvee-Peterson to survey every parking lot in the Lyn Lake district in order to inform business and property owners of their compliance with current ADA requirements.
+The results of this survey are now complete and we are attempting to get the information in the hands of businesses and property owners early this spring.
 Providing handicap access up to the current ADA standards is the law and ignorance is not a defense.
 Hopefully this effort will help save businesses and property owners from expensive lawsuits from individuals who have made it their business to punish properties that are in violation of even the most minor of infractions regarding signage and striping.

 The Parking and Development/Long Range committee, headed by Morgan Luzier is currently the most active in the district.
-The committee is exploring many different visions for the fate of the Garfield Parking lot and surrounding neighborhood.
+The committee is now waiting for the completion of the $50,000 parking survey and in hoping to influence the RFP for the fate of the Garfield Parking lot and surrounding neighborhood.
 Those that are interested and/or concerned about these type of long range plans are encouraged to stay connected with that committee.
 E-mail us to be added to the communication link.